- Chart

 Threats

-- Trade policies and tariffs affecting steel imports/exports
+- Changes in trade policies and tariffs impacting steel imports and exports.

 Competitors and Market Share